Inference for linear functionals of high-dimensional longitudinal proteomics data using generalized estimating equations: Empirical evaluations

 \subsection{Simulation settings}

-We evaluate the empirical performance of the proposed method via Monte Carlo simulations.
-The first scenario considers a fixed number of observations $m$ for all subjects in commonly used linear and logistic regression models.
+In this section, we evaluate the empirical performance of the proposed method via Monte Carlo simulations.
+The first scenario considers a fixed number of observations $m$ for all subjects with commonly used identity and logit link functions.
 For both models, we simulate data for $n=100$ subjects, each having $m=5$ correlated observations.
-The true correlation matrix $\bR_0$ is either set based on an autoregressive process of order 1 with correlation of 0.3, or unstructured as follows:
+The true correlation matrix $\bR_0$ is either set based on an autoregressive process of order 1, AR(1), with correlation 0.3, or unstructured:

-The covariates in $\bX_i$'s are simulated from a multivariate normal distribution with mean zero and an autoregressive correlation matrix of order 1, $\bSigma_x$, where the $(k,l)$th element of $\bSigma_x$ equals $0.5^{|k-l|}$.
-We set $p=100$ or $500$, and randomly select $s_0 = 3$ or $10$ covariates to assign the nonzero coefficients, all taking values of 1 in linear regression or 0.5 in logistic regression.
-These coefficients are fixed throughout the simulations.
+The covariates in $\bX_i$'s are simulated from a multivariate normal distribution with mean zero and an AR(1) covariance matrix $\bSigma_x$, where the $(k,l)$th element of $\bSigma_x$ equals $0.5^{|k-l|}$.
+We set $p=100$ or $500$, and randomly select $s_0 = 3$ or $10$ covariates to taking values of 1 and 0.5 for continuous and binary outcomes, respectively.
+These coefficients are fixed throughout.
+For the continuous case with $s_0=3$, $p=100$ or $500$, we also evaluate the performance of HDIGEE when inferring different linear functionals of regression coefficients (Table \ref{tab:linear_combn_setup} in the Appendix), which has been rarely studied before for correlated data or estimating equations in general.

-In the second scenario, we carry out additional simulations that mimic the scales and complexities of the riboflavin data analysed in \S\ref{sec:app}, where the number of observations $m_i$ varies among different subjects.
-More specifically, to capture the complexities of real gene expression data, we start with the set of $p=267$ covariates from the gene expression levels in the riboflavin data; see \S\ref{sec:app} for details.
-Since the true signals need to be known to evaluate the performance of inference procedures, we then simulate the outcome from a model with $s_0 = 3$ or $10$ randomly chosen nonzero coefficients, out of $p=267$, with values realized from $\mathrm{Uniform}(0.5, 1.5)$.
-With these coefficients, we then simulate a total of $N= 111$ continuous observations from $n=28$ groups.
-Since each cluster in the real data has 2 to 6 observations, we take the upper left corner submatrix of $\bR^0$ below with corresponding dimensions to be the true correlation matrix for each cluster:
+In the second scenario, we mimic the scale and complexity of the longitudinal COVID-19 proteomic data of \citet{filbin2021longitudinal}, from Section~\ref{sec:app} to assess the performance of our model in that setting.
+More specifically, we use the $p = 853$ protein measures from $n=305$ subjects with 1--3 timepoints per subject.
+Binary outcomes mimicking the severity of illness are simulated using either $s_0 = 3$ or $10$ non-zero regression coefficients generated from Uniform(0.3, 0.5).
+The coefficients are fixed throughout the simulations.
+For each replication, the correlated outcomes for each patient are simulated based on the upper left corner submatrix as $R^0$ below and with corresponding dimensions to be the true correlation matrix

-The estimate $\hatR$ is obtained using an autoregressive working correlation structure of order 1 in both simulation scenarios.
+In the third scenario, we conduct additional simulations with continuous outcomes that mimic the scale and complexity of the riboflavin production data analyzed by \citet{buhlmann2014high}, which involves varying number of observations, $m_i$, from 2 to 6 per subject.
+The data contains $N = 111$ observations from $n = 28$ strains of \textit{B. subtilis} (a type of bacteria for producing riboflavin), with $p=267$ genes after filtering.
+Additional details on this simulation are given in Supplementary Material \ref{supp-supp:sec:add_sim_res}.